CopernicaMarketingSoftware/Documentation/Mailerq/4.2/other-configuration.md

 If you do not include these properties, MailerQ falls back to the "max-delivertime" and "max-attempts" config file settings.
-The "max-delivertime" variable holds the number of seconds it should try, and "max-attempts" the total number of attempts before giving up.
+The "max-delivertime" variable holds the number of seconds MailerQ should keep on trying after the message was consumed for the first time.
+The "max-attempts" setting holds the total number of attempts before giving up.

 You should normally set the "max-attempts" value to 0, meaning unlimited.
-MailerQ will then only give up after a certain amount of time, no matter how many attempts are made.
-In practice, the interval between attempts get longer after the number attempts.
-The first retry is only a couple of minutes after the initial attempts, but later attempts follow after longer intervals.
+MailerQ will then only give up after the number of seconds set in the "max-delivertime" variable, no matter how many attempts are made.

+## Retry interval

+If a mail is published back to the outbox queue to be tried again, MailerQ uses the "retries" property in the JSON to find out how long it should wait for the next attempt.
+Because this setting is JSON based, it is possible for each message to have its own retry interval.
+This could be useful if you send both transactional as well as commercial mass mailings.
+For transactional emails you normally want small intervals because these mails should be delivered as soon as possible.

+If the "retries" property is not set in the input JSON, MailerQ falls back to the setting from the config file.
+The config file variable "retry-interval" is used for that.
+This setting should hold a comma separated list of the delays between the attempts.
+This should be set to a number of seconds.

+The default value is "600,600,1800,1800,3600,3600,7200".
+This means that the second and third attempt is sent 10 minutes after the previous attempt.
+The next two attemps use an interval of half an hour, then an interval of one hour for the next two attempts, and all subsequent attempts are sent after three hour intervals.
+You can change variable to anything you want.

 ## Server ID